 Our favourite rooms

 Bookworms will go weak at the knees for the Library Suite, which has a hidden room tucked away behind a library shelf – seek and ye shall find (a copper bath tub).

 Instead of a pool, the hotel has a surprise Jacuzzi on the rooftop terrace, which can be rented out privately.
 From the steamy comfort of this urban oasis, you can admire the city’s skyline and the castle looming imperiously in the distance.

-The light-filled, city-spying M Spa beckons invitingly on the seventh floor.
-Guests can unwind in the relaxation room, sauna, steam room and wellness area, shiver by the ice fountain, reach peak smugness in the fitness centre, and line up a couple of massages or facials starring Pure Altitude products.
+The light-filled, city-spying M Spa (€12 a person for entry) beckons invitingly on the seventh floor.
+It's open from weekdays from 3pm to 9pm and 12pm to 9pm on weekends.
+Guests can unwind in the relaxation room, sauna, steam room, Jazcuzzi and wellness area, shiver by the ice fountain, reach peak smugness in the fitness centre, and line up a couple of massages or facials.

 Bring an appetite for steak and the city’s world-famous chocolate; save room in your case for Prague-sourced prints and art books.

 This hotel is wheelchair-friendly, with one fully accessible room and a mobile ramp at the entrace.